 So, what did I think of touring the Road to Hana on this guided-tour?
 I really liked it!
 Though I had already toured the Road to Hana independently on three other occasions, I felt like I got to see and do much more than I’ve experienced previously.
 In fact, I’d like to repeat this entire tour with No Ka Oi Adventures some day when Andy can come along.

 Wade’s educational background is in Ethnobotany with a specialty in Hawaiian and Polynesian plants.
 Not only did I get to learn about unique plants from Wade, I got a tasting lesson, too.
 I ate lilikoi (passion fruit) and sipped yellow ginger nectar.

 A unique aspect of No Ka Oi Adventures is that the tour is all-inclusive.
 Lunch, snacks, juice, water are all generously provided.
 Wade even supplies towels and sunscreen for his guests.

-This one-day Discover Hana Adventure tour costs $225 per person based on parties of two or more.
+When I took this tour the one-day, Discover Hana Adventure tour cost $225 per person based on parties of two or more.
+(Check their website for current pricing.)
 For an all-inclusive tour that lasted from 6:30am until about 7:30pm, that’s really a pretty good deal.
 Though other road to Hana tours cost $100 to $150 per person, they’re not customizable or all-inclusive, and you don’t get the adventures of swimming at a secluded waterfalls.
 No Ka Oi’s Hana tour is geared for people who enjoy adventures and avoid crowds, which suited me perfectly.
 If you don’t want to hike, then I recommend you choose one of the standard road to Hana guided tours.

 You may be wondering if I recommend driving the road to Hana independently or going with a guided tour.
 I say, do both!
 I think both methods are complimentary, plus the road to Hana has so much to offer, you can’t do it all in just one or two days.